-If you aren’t aware of what a CTEC bond is, it is a bond specific to the state of California, and is a state requirement imposed on professional tax preparers.
-The acronym itself stands for California Tax Education Council, since this is the agency which requires professionals to obtain a $5,000 surety bond for the purpose of conducting business operations related to tax preparation within state borders.
+If you aren’t aware of what a CTEC bond is, it is a bond specific to the state of California and is a state requirement imposed on professional tax preparers.
+The acronym itself stands for California Tax Education Council since this is the agency that requires professionals to obtain a $5,000 surety bond for the purpose of conducting business operations related to tax preparation within state borders.
 The amount of the bond itself is $5,000, but that is not the cost to a business person who must purchase the bond.
 Current requirements call for the following costs to tax preparation professionals:

 - One year – $25

 - Five years – $80

 As you can see by the cost schedule above, it is more advantageous for the business person to purchase a business bond that covers a longer period of time.
 For example, if you were to purchase a one-year CTEC bond every year for five years, it would cost you $125, whereas if you bought a single five-year bond, the cost would be only $80, which represents a savings of $45.
 Learn more about California tax preparer bonding solutions.